yu-yu-tsu/BankNote-Authentication-Model/README.md

 # BankNote-Authentication-Model
-This project made on No code machine learning platform name AWS SageMaker to validate a Bank Note
+This project is made on No code machine learning platform name AWS SageMaker to validate a Bank Note

 In the first image you can see I am adding data to my dataset and after that I have to name name my data Model.